-Sea-carriage of Goods Ordinance 1935.
+Sea-carriage of Goods Ordinance, 1939.

-"goods" includes goods, wares, merchandises, and articles of every kind whatsoever, except live animals and cargo which by the contract of carriage is stated as being carried on deck and is so carried;

-"ship" means any vessel used for the carriage of goods by sea; "carriage of goods" covers the period from the time when the goods are loaded on to the time when they are discharged from the ship.
+- (b) "Contract of carriage" applies only to contracts of carriage covered by a bill of lading or any similar document of title, in so far as such document relates to the carriage of goods by sea, including any bill of lading or any similar document as aforesaid issued under or pursuant to a charter-party from the moment at which such bill of lading or similar document of title regulates the relations between a carrier and a holder of the same; - (c) "Goods" includes goods, wares, merchandises, and articles of every kind whatsoever, except live animals and cargo which by the contract of carriage is stated as being carried on deck and is so carried; - (d) "Ship" means any vessel used for the carriage of goods by sea; - (e) "Carriage of goods" covers the period from the time when the goods are loaded on to the time when they are discharged from the ship.